mcregalado/practice_pythonlogic/README.md

 # Daily Python Logic Practice

-This repository is dedicated to improving logical thinking and problem-solving skills through **daily Python practice**.
+This repository is dedicated to improving logical thinking and problem-solving skills through **daily Python practice** of Marianne.
 Each script focuses on fundamental programming concepts such as loops, conditionals, functions, data structures, and algorithmic reasoning.

 ## Purpose